 - 4.1.10.
 "Current investment" means an investment which is by its nature readily realizable and is intended to be held for not more than one year from the date on which such investment is made. - 4.1.11.
 "Customer interface" means interaction between the HFC and its customers while carrying on its business. - 4.1.12.
-"Depositor" means any person who has made a deposit with a company; or an heir, legal representative, administrator or assignee of the depositor; - 4.1.13.
+"Depositor" means any person who has made a deposit with a company; or an heir, legal representative, administrator or assignee of the depositor; - 4.1.12A.
+"Dividend Payout Ratio" means the ratio between the amount of the dividend payable in a year and the net profit as per the audited financial statements for the financial year for which the dividend is proposed.
+Proposed dividend shall include both dividend on equity shares and compulsory convertible preference shares eligible for inclusion in Tier 1 Capital.
+In case the net profit for the relevant period includes any exceptional and/or extra-ordinary profits/ income or the financial statements are qualified (including 'emphasis of matter') by the statutory auditor that indicates an overstatement of net profit, the same shall be reduced from net profits while determining the Dividend Payout Ratio. - 4.1.13.
 "Earning value" means the value of an equity share computed by taking the average of profits after tax as reduced by the preference dividend and adjusted for extra-ordinary and non-recurring items, for the immediately preceding three years and further divided by the number of equity shares of the investee company and capitalized at the following rate: - a. in case of predominantly manufacturing company, eight per cent; - b. in case of predominantly trading company, ten per cent; and - c. in case of any other company, including non-banking financial company/ housing finance company, twelve per cent;